What is Advance Fee Fraud?

 This type of fraud usually occurs after the victim has suffered a loss of someone close to them, but has been known to happen to people from a wide range of circumstances.
 The fraudster will approach the victim via email, telephone call, post or even face-to-face, and tells them that they have had a message from the recently deceased, have seen something dreadful or wonderful in the victim’s future, or have sensed that the victim has been cursed.

 The fraudster will then ask for a down payment to help lift the curse, see the future or contact the deceased.
-It’s common for the victim to then never hear from the fraudster again, being scammed out of a sum of money in the process.
+It’s common for the victim to then never hears from the fraudster again, being scammed out of a sum of money in the process.

 Dating scams occur when a person joins an online dating site and is contacted by a fraudster who pretends to be interested in them romantically.
-The pair exchange messages and the fraudster eventually gains the victim’s trust, before telling them they are in trouble financially and need them to send money.
+The pair exchange messages and the fraudster eventually gain the victim’s trust, before telling them they are in trouble financially and need them to send money.

 It’s not uncommon for these fraudsters to ask their ‘romantic interest’ to send them intimate photographs of themselves, or perform sexual acts in front of a webcam.
 This is more common if the victim is female.

 This type of fraud usually occurs among people with bad credit scores.
-The victim will apply for a fast loan, and will be automatically approved, regardless of their poor credit history.
-The loan company will then contact the victim, saying that before the money can released, they will need to pay an upfront fee to insure the loan.
+The victim will apply for a fast loan and will be automatically approved, regardless of their poor credit history.
+The loan company will then contact the victim, saying that before the money can be released, they will need to pay an upfront fee to insure the loan.

 Once the upfront fee has been paid, the victim will not hear from the loan company again, and no loan will be received.